uniba-dsg/docker-tutorial/2_dockerfile.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 Head over to `http://<DOCKER_HOST-IP-ADDRESS>:8888` and your app should be live.
-You may need to open up another terminal and determine the container ip address using `docker-machine ip default`.
+You may need to open up another terminal and determine the container ip address using `docker-machine ip default` or use localhost:port to run the website.

 <img src="https://raw.githubusercontent.com/docker/Docker-Birthday-3/master/tutorial-images/catgif.png" title="static">